 Every year has a first.
 The first great song.
 The first great album.
 The first disappointing album.
 The first interview with a band pretending to discuss their disappointing album without calling it disappointing and instead opting to call it a “departure.”

 I heard “Borrowed Time” from the Parquet Courts on XM last week.
 It earned an on-the-go Shazam tag.
 All this means is that I may or may not remember to look it up sometime in the near future.
 Well, I remembered.
 And I’m currently loving this record.

-The Sound: The band cites Pavement and Guided By Voices as immediate influences.
+The Sound: The the NY-via-Texas Parquet Courts cites Pavement and Guided By Voices as immediate influences.
 I’d add The Feelies or Sonic Youth into that equation.
 It’s stripped-down guitar-driven indie rock/post-punk with the aim of sincerity.
 There’s no sense of self-awareness or indulgent posturing.
-In many ways it is the intersection of 70’s and 90’s rock and roll and Light Up Gold sounds like a classic record.
-Parquet Courts is dabbling in familiar frequencies but owning them, making those Sonic Youth riffs entirely their own.
+In many ways it is the intersection of the now scarce rock and roll earnestness of the 70’s and early 90’s and Light Up Gold sounds like a classic record.
+Parquet Courts is dabbling in familiar frequencies, but owning them, making those Sonic Youth riffs entirely their own.